 - Corrections to Community: The collective reentry experience of juvenile offenders.
-This study, under the direction of the University of Chicago, will examine a number of factors that play into the reentry experience of juveniles released from Illinois correctional facilities between 1996 and 2002. - Analysis of Domestic Violence Service Data.
+This study, under the direction of the University of Chicago, will examine a number of factors that play into the reentry experience of juveniles released from Illinois correctional facilities between 1996 and 2002.
+The final report is due in September. - Analysis of Domestic Violence Service Data.
 Under the direction of Loyola University, this study will examine InfoNet service data to describe victim service use patters over time and describe the characteristics of victims and their service needs.
-The report was received in January and has been reviewed.
+The report was reviewed by staff, and we are awaiting final revisions.